How Much Does It Cost To Buy A Labrador Retriever

 Key Points

-• A Labrador Retriever puppy typically costs between $2,000 to $5,000 in Australia, depending on factors like breeder reputation, pedigree, and location.
+• A Labrador Retriever puppy typically costs between $2,000 to $5,000 in Australia, depending on breeder and pedigree.

 • Beloved for their friendly demeanor, boundless energy, and exceptional intelligence, Labrador Retrievers are versatile companions, excelling as family pets, service dogs, and adventure partners.